How a Centralized Product Catalog Revolutionizes a Telco’s BSS Offerings

 3. Product-Centric Dashboard

 With cutting-edge product catalogs such as Alepo’s, marketing and product teams are able to maintain a smart dashboard.
-With quick insight into upcoming, ongoing, and expired offers, as well as the most discussed offers, a product-centric dashboard efficiently managing the product offering design process.
+With quick insight into upcoming, ongoing, and expired offers, as well as the most discussed offers, a product-centric dashboard efficiently manages the product offering design process.

-4. Manages Offers Efficiently
+4. Efficient Offers Management

 A single and centralized or master product catalog serves as an offer repository when integrated with other IT systems of the BSS platform.
 A product catalog reduces the effort put into creating and managing offers.
 Irrespective of the number and nature of offers, the ideal product catalog manages all manner of offers, system-wide, in a single catalog, ensuring efficiency.